Amazon settles with NLRB to give workers power to organize

 Amazon.com Inc., based in Seattle, couldn’t be reached immediately for comment.

-The campaign is being spearheaded by the Retail, Wholesale and Department Store union.

-Meanwhile, on Wednesday, the Amazon Labor Union, an independent group representing workers in New York’s Staten Island borough, refiled its petition for a union election.
-The group of workers withdrew its first petition in mid-November to hold a vote to unionize after falling behind the adequate number of workers pledging support.

 The organizing drive is also happening during a moment of reckoning across Corporate America as the pandemic and ensuing labor shortage has given employees more leverage to fight for better working conditions and pay.
-Workers have staged strikes at Kellogg’s U.S. cereal plants as well as at Deere & Co., and at Starbucks to name a few.
+Workers have staged strikes at Kellogg’s U.S. cereal plants and at Deere & Co., while workers at a Starbucks in Buffalo, New York, recently voted to unionize, a first at the coffee chain’s 50-year history.

 _______

-Note: This story has been corrected to show that Starbucks workers did not strike but instead voted to join a union.